 Most of us assume that the men and women driving the 18-wheelers we see speeding down Indiana highways are qualified to be there.
 We believe they must hold special driver’s licenses and have received expert training to handle these big rigs.
 According to federal law, we would be correct in these assumptions.

-However, in practice, we may find that many of these drivers are not qualified operate these trucks and shouldn't have been hired by their employers in the first place.
-If one of these drivers caused an accident that leaves victims seriously injured, not only should he be held accountable, but his employer should be as well.
+However, in practice, we may find that many of these drivers are not qualified to operate these trucks and shouldn't have been hired by their employers in the first place.
+If one of these drivers caused an accident that leaves victims seriously injured, not only should he be held accountable, but our Indianapolis truck accident attorney believes his employer should be as well.

 Federal Law Governing Truck Driver Qualification

 The Federal Motor Carriers Safety Administration (FMCSA) outlines requirements for drivers of commercial motor vehicles (CMV) that all drivers and employers of drivers must follow.

 According to federal law, a CMV driver must meet the following requirements:

 - Can read and speak the English language sufficiently to converse with the general public; understand highway traffic signs and signals in the English language; respond to official inquiries, and make entries on reports and records.